jeffersonHsieh/T2R-Project/README.md

 roslaunch airsim_ros_pkgs airsim_node.launch
 ```
 there are several [ROS topics](https://microsoft.github.io/AirSim/airsim_ros_pkgs/#airsim-ros-wrapper-node) airsim is already publishing and subscribing to, we would need to launch the ROS Bridge if we want to interact with the simulation through ROS.
+If you're on a Windows system, you should follow [this section](https://microsoft.github.io/AirSim/airsim_ros_pkgs/#setting-up-the-build-environment-on-windows10-using-wsl1-or-wsl2).
+Specifically, you would need to use a port following [this](https://microsoft.github.io/AirSim/airsim_ros_pkgs/#how-to-run-airsim-on-windows-and-ros-wrapper-on-wsl)

 Alternatively you can also directly interface with the [python client](https://microsoft.github.io/AirSim/api_docs/html/#)